Photochromic lenses

 reacting to ultraviolet (UV) light—the light that's just too blue for

-lenses remain clear; outdoors, where there's quite a bit of UV light
+windows generally filter it out) so photochromic lenses remain clear; outdoors, where there's quite a bit of UV light coming down from the sun, they darken.

 First let's cut through the jargon.
 The word "photochromic" comes

-from two Greek words "photos" meaning light and "chroma" meaning
+from two Greek words: "photos" meaning light and "chroma" meaning

-color—so photochromic simply means something that changes color in
+color.
+So photochromic simply means something that changes color in

-pieces of old-fashioned, photographic film.
+was filed on July 31, 1962).
+In those days, photochromic glass worked a bit like pieces of old-fashioned, photographic film.
 Film darkens because it

-darkened the same way.
+a human hair) in diameter.
 Unlike photographic film, which darkens

 permanently, the photochromic lenses could change back again and clear

 when the light level fell back to normal.
+In the 1970s, the British Pilkington glass

 Modern photochromic lenses tend to be plastic and instead of silver

-clear lens.
 It's a bit like closing the blinds in front of your window

 on a sunny day: as the slats turn, they progressively block out more